Michael M. Cernea: Recognition

-Cernea has lectured in Universities in the USA, Europe, India, Japan, and China.
-In 1979-1980, he was a Fellow in Residence at the Netherlands Institute for Advanced Studies (NIAS) in Wassenaar/the Hague.
+Cernea has lectured in Universities in the United States, Europe, India, Japan, and China.
+In 1979–1980, he was a Fellow in Residence at the Netherlands Institute for Advanced Study (NIAS) in Wassenaar/the Hague.
 Harvard University invited him as Visiting Scholar in its Department of Anthropology and in the Harvard Institute for International Development (HIID) in the academic year 1990-1991.
-He also was Research Professor of Anthropology and International Affairs at George Washington University where for several years he taught development anthropology and population resettlement.
-The Hohai University (Nanjing, China) appointed him as Honorary Professor of Social Development and Resettlement in 1992 and the Three Gorges University (Yichang, China) appointed him Professor Emeritus.
+He also was Research Professor of Anthropology and International Affairs at George Washington University, where for several years he taught development anthropology and population resettlement.
+The Hohai University (Nanjing, China) appointed him as Honorary Professor of Social Development and Resettlement in 1992 and the China Three Gorges University (Yichang, China) appointed him Professor Emeritus.
 For his scholarly work on public policies, he received the Solon T. Kimball Award for Public Policy and Applied Anthropology from the American Anthropological Association, and the Bronislaw Malinowski Prize from the international Society for Applied Anthropology.